Why handwriting is important

 - write about familiar events.

-Children develop their handwriting ability at different rates, but most children have mastered these basic skills within the first two years of school.
+Children develop their handwriting ability at different rates, but most children gain these basic skills within the first 2 years of school.
 From Year 2 on, children start to write more complex sentences and write about their experiences.

 Handwriting: encouraging your school-age child

-Here are a few tips to encourage your school-age child’s handwriting:
+Here are tips to encourage your school-age child’s handwriting:

 - Ask your child’s teacher for a sample sheet with the starting points for each letter clearly marked.
 This can help your child practise at home.

-- To help your child learn to form a letter, write it lightly and correctly yourself and get your child to trace over your letter.
+- Write letters lightly and correctly yourself and get your child to trace over them.
 Show your child where to start drawing the letter by putting a green dot at the starting point and a red one at the finishing point.

-- Say the letter’s name and practise saying the letter sound with your child as they draw or trace the letter.
+- Say the names of letters and the letter sounds with your child as they draw or trace the letters.

 - Use everyday opportunities to practise writing.
 For example, get your child to add items to the family shopping list, write notes to grandparents, help with birthday and other cards, or make labels with post-it notes.

 - Make it fun.
 Use a stick to draw large letters in the ground or at the beach and fill the letters with pebbles or shells.
-You could use non-permanent markers on a window to trace a letter over many times.
+Use non-permanent markers on a window to trace a letter over many times.
 Bath crayons are also good for this activity.

-Learning to write is hard work!
+Learning to write takes time and practice.
 Praise your child’s efforts.
 It’s good to help your child spot their best letters.
 And you can encourage your child to write more letters like them.
 Focus on the letters your child writes well rather than the mistakes.